salkuadrat/slide_drawer/README.md

 # SlideDrawer

-An easy way to create a drawer with cool sliding animation.
+An easy way to use a drawer with cool sliding animation.

 ![](example.gif)